 These policies cater to drivers who don’t own their own vehicle or have regular access to a vehicle but tend to borrow or rent cars frequently.
 A non-owner policy provides liability coverage for the driver instead of a particular car.
 Since a non-owner policy is a liability-only policy, it can be a cost-effective way to honor SR-22 requirements without owning a vehicle.

 Not all insurance companies offer non-owners policies and some that do might not offer SR-22s.
-In this situation, it is better to reach out to an agent that works with several insurance carriers so they can point you in the right direction and handle the non-owner SR-22 filing.
+In this situation, it is better to reach out to an agent who works with several insurance carriers so they can point you in the right direction and handle the non-owner SR-22 filing.

-How much does an SR-22 in Indiana cost?
+How much does an Indiana SR-22 cost?

 The actual SR-22 filing in Indiana does not have a cost associated with it.
 However, every insurance provider handles SR-22 filings differently and most have an average processing or handling fee between $25 and $50.
 Unfortunately, that is just the start of what can be a costly process.